packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 ### Updates

-By default Replicated checks for updates every 4 hours and you can install them from the dashboard in the Replicated Management Console on port 8800 once they are available.
+By default Replicated checks for updates every 4 hours and you can install updates from the dashboard in the Replicated Management Console on port 8800 once they are available.
-You can configure this behaviour under “Configure automatic updates” on the dashboard.
+You can configure this behavior under “Configure automatic updates” on the dashboard.

 The [Private Packagist Self-Hosted Changelog](https://packagist.com/docs/self-hosted/changelog) details all new features, behavior changes and major bugfixes each release introduces.